galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 filter (9 values in total), and the values are randomly set to 0 or 1.
 Convolution is the process of placing the 3 by 3 filter on the top left corner of the image, multiplying filter values by the pixel values and adding the results, moving the filter to the right one pixel at a time and repeating this process (Figure 1).
-When we get to the top right corner of the image, we simply move the filter down one pixel and restart from the right.
+When we get to the top right corner of the image, we simply move the filter down one pixel and restart from the left.
 This process ends when we get to the bottom right corner of the image.

 ![A 3 by 3 filter applied to a 4 by 4 image, resulting in a 2 by 2 image](../../images/Conv_no_padding_no_strides.gif "A 3 by 3 filter applied to a 4 by 4 image, resulting in a 2 by 2 image ({% cite DumoulinVisin %})")